piskvorky/gensim/docs/src/tut2.rst

 Gensim implements several popular Vector Space Model algorithms:

+* `Term Frequency * Inverse Document Frequency, Tf-Idf <http://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_
+  expects a bag-of-words (integer values) training corpus during initialization.
+  During transformation, it will take a vector and return another vector of the same dimensionality, except that features which were rare in the training corpus will have their value increased.
+  It therefore converts integer-valued vectors into real-valued ones, while leaving the number of dimensions intact.
+It can also optionally normalize the resulting vectors to (Euclidean) unit length.

+  >>> model = tfidfmodel.TfidfModel(bow_corpus, normalize = True)

-* `Latent Semantic Indexing, LSI, LSA <http://en.wikipedia.org/wiki/Latent_semantic_indexing>`_ transforms documents from either bag-of-words or (preferrably) TfIdf-weighted space into a latent space of a lower dimensionality.
+* `Latent Semantic Indexing, LSI (or sometimes LSA) <http://en.wikipedia.org/wiki/Latent_semantic_indexing>`_ transforms documents from either bag-of-words or (preferrably) TfIdf-weighted space into a latent space of a lower dimensionality.
 For the toy corpus above we used only 2 latent dimensions, but on real corpora, target dimensionality of 200--500 is recommended as a "golden standard" [1]_.

+  >>> model = lsimodel.LsiModel(tfidf_corpus, id2word = dictionary.id2token, numTopics = 300)

 * `Random Projections, RP <www.cis.hut.fi/ella/publications/randproj_kdd.pdf>`_ aim to reduce vector space dimensionality.
-This is a very efficient (both memory- and CPU-friendly) approach to approximating TfIdf through randomness.
+This is a very efficient (both memory- and CPU-friendly) approach to approximating TfIdf by throwing in a little randomness.
   Recommended target dimensionality is again in the hundreds/thousands, depending on your dataset.

+  >>> model = rpmodel.RpModel(tfidf_corpus, numTopics = 500)

 * `Latent Dirichlet Allocation, LDA <http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation>`_
-  is yet another transformation, from bag-of-words counts into a topic space of low dimensionality (a few hundreds).
-LDA is **much** slower than the other algorithms, and we are currently looking into ways of making it faster (see eg. [2]_).
-If you'd like to contribute, `let us know <mailto:radimrehurek@seznam.cz>`_!
+  is yet another transformation from bag-of-words counts into a topic space of lower dimensionality.
+LDA is **much** slower than the other algorithms, so we are currently looking into ways of making it faster (see eg. [2]_).
+If you could help, `let us know <mailto:radimrehurek@seznam.cz>`_!

+  >>> model = ldamodel.LdaModel(bow_corpus, id2word = dictionary.id2token, numTopics = 200)

 Adding new :abbr:`VSM (Vector Space Model)` transformations (such as different weighting schemes) is rather trivial;
 see the :doc:`API reference <apiref>` or directly the Python code for more info and examples.